realSiolag/realsiolag.github.io/README.md

 # Say hi to Siolag
 ## Who is Siolag
 Siolag is a game ID I used for many years.
-It comes from the backward of Galois, the French mathematician.
+It comes from the backward spelled way of Galois, a French mathematician.
 ## Why realSiolag
-Siolag is used by someone else
+Siolag is used by someone else.